Highly rotating viscous compressible fluids in presence of capillarity effects

-Such a bound is not uniform with respect to $\veps$, but it is still enough to get additional regularity for the sequence of smooth approximate densities when constructing a weak solution.
-This justifies the properties required for the density $\rho$, in Definition \ref{d:weak} below.
+Such a bound is enough to get additional regularity for the sequence of smooth approximate densities when constructing a weak solution, but it is not uniform with respect to $\veps$: so it is not suitable to fully exploit the BD entropy structure of the system in our study.

-On the other hand, as we will show later (see Proposition \ref{p:F-unif}), under our assumptions it is possible to control the right-hand side of \eqref{est:F} in a uniform way with respect to $\veps$.
-This is a key point in order to prove our results. \end{rem}
+Nonetheless, in Proposition \ref{p:F-unif} below we are going to show that, under our assumptions, it is possible to control the right-hand side of \eqref{est:F} in a uniform way with respect to $\veps$.
+This is a key point in order to prove our results.

-We can now define the notion of weak solution for our system: it is based on the one given in \cite{B-D-L}.
-Essentially, we need to restrict ourselves on sets where $\rho$ is positive: indeed, when the density vanishes, we have no information on the velocity field $u$.
-This is achieved by testing the momentum equation on functions of the form $\rho\psi$, where $\psi\in\mc{D}$ is a classical test function. \begin{defin} Fix $(\rho_0,u_0)$ such that $E_\veps[\rho_0,u_0]<+\infty$.